 - The only suitable option for tuberous or tubular breasts

 - Creates more lift at the lower breast pole (if you have mild ptosis)

 - Highly beneficial for patients with minimal breast tissue, to create ‘shape’

 - Reduced risk of ‘double bubble’ where the nipple to inframammary fold distance is minimal

 - Reduced risk of capsular contracture

 Tear Drop Implants are only available with a textured surface.
 If you require teardrop shaped implants, the textured surface can minimise the range of movement of the implant in the breast pocket and obtain a more sustainable outcome.
 The textured shell ensures that the surface of the implant adheres to the tissue surrounding it, keeping them in their optimum position.

-For further information about Teardrop Implants see – Mentor, Allergan or POLYTECH Health & Aesthetics
+For further information about Teardrop Implants see – Mentor or Motiva Health & Aesthetics